Mario Gas: Career

 Mario Gas, has directed more than fifty plays.
 He was also a stage Director of Opera productions like La Traviata and Un ballo in maschera by Giuseppe Verdi; Madama Butterfly by Giacomo Puccini and L'elisir d'amore by Gaetano Donizetti.

 As a film actor, he has been involved in more than thirty films, with some directors such as Jaime Camino, Vicente Aranda, Bigas Luna, Luis García Berlanga, Félix Rotaeta, Ventura Pons and Josep Maria Forn.
 He has also done voiceover work for actors such as Ben Kingsley, John Malkovich and Geoffrey Rush.

 In 1996, he was awarded the Premi Nacional de Teatre de Catalunya, by the Generalitat de Catalunya, for his theatrical production of Sweeney Todd.
 In 1998, he was awarded a Ciutat of Barcelona in the performing arts for his productions of Guys and Dolls and La reina de bellesa de Leenane.

-In 2004, he was appointed director of the Spanish Theatre of Madrid.
+In 2004, he was appointed director of the Teatro Español in Madrid.
 In September 2006, he was involved in a controversy over a performance.
 At the time, Gas had the backing of number of people in the world of culture.
-He left his post as director of the Spanish Theatre in 2012.
+He left his post as director of the Teatro Español in 2012.